jchapuis/akka-persistent-entity/README.md

   // ...
 }
 ```
-##### Command Flow
-Let's jump ahead a little and make this more concrete by previewing how the flow for this command will unfold when mapping these definitions with Akka Persistence:
- 1. Akka Cluster Sharding extension attempts resolving an actor reference for the specified `rideID`.
- 2. Since none already exists in the cluster, entity actor is created on some node and fed with the initial `BookRide` command.
- 3. `initialCommandProcessor` is invoked, generating a `RideBooked` event.
- 4.  `BookRide.uninitializedReply` function is called, leading to the `RideAccepted`  reply.
- 5. The event is picked up and `initialEventApplier` initialises entity state with it.
- 6. The entity is now ready to receive subsequent commands, which will be processed with `commandProcessor` and whose events will be handled using `eventApplier`.

-Note that command processing and event application proceeds strictly sequentially: the actor processes the command, stores the events, replies to the sender, applies the event leading to new state, then processes the next command and so on.
-This makes for comprehensible state machine descriptions.
-Rather than with complicated program flow, asynchronicity is harnessed by the inherent distributive nature of domain entities.

 #### AssignVehicle command
 Once the booking is created, we need to select a vehicle to service the ride.
 For the sake of simplicity in this article we're going to grossly gloss that over, but one can imagine a sophisticated algorithm which would select the optimal vehicle according to a set of criteria.
 This algorithm could be monitoring `RideBooked` events from the Akka event journal to launch an optimization asynchronously, and send a command back to the ride entity once a vehicle has been matched (note that event projections can also be abstracted in the domain, this could be the topic of a subsequent article).